If your doctor suspects pancreatic cancer, he or she may have you undergo one or more of the following tests:

 Surgery for tumors in the pancreatic head.
 If your cancer is located in the head of the pancreas, you may consider an operation called a Whipple procedure (pancreaticoduodenectomy).

 - Surgery for tumors in the pancreatic body and tail.
 Surgery to remove the left side (body and tail) of the pancreas is called distal pancreatectomy.
-Your surgeon may also remove your spleen.
+Your surgeon may also need to remove your spleen.

 - Surgery to remove the entire pancreas.
 In some people, the entire pancreas may need to be removed.
 This is called total pancreatectomy.
 You can live relatively normally without a pancreas but do need lifelong insulin and enzyme replacement.